ublue-os/bluefin/README.md

 ### Recommended Extensions

-The author recommends the following extensions if you'd like to round out your experience.
+The authors recommend the following extensions if you'd like to round out your experience.
 Use the included "Extensions Manager" application to search for these extensions, everything you need to get them to run is already included:

 <img src="https://user-images.githubusercontent.com/1264109/224862317-569d018f-a7be-4895-82ff-e2c67652a0ab.png" width="400">